Ranked Enumeration of Conjunctive Query Results: Main Result

-\introparagraph{Enumeration} \autoref{algo:enumeration} presents the algorithm for the enumeration phase.
+\introparagraph{Enumeration} Algorithm~\ref{algo:enumeration} presents the algorithm for the enumeration phase.
 The heart of the algorithm is the procedure \texttt{TOPDOWN(}$c,t$\texttt{)}.
 The key idea of the procedure is that whenever we want to output a new tuple, we can simply obtain it from the top of the priority queue in the root node (node $r$ is the root node of the tree decomposition).
 Once we do that, we need to update the priority queue by popping the top, and inserting (if necessary) new valuations in the priority queue.
 This will be recursively propagated in the tree until it reaches the leaf nodes.
-Observe that once the new candidates have been inserted, the \textsf{next} pointer of cell $c$ is updated by pointing to the topmost element in the priority queue.
+Observe that as the new candidates are being inserted, the \textsf{next} pointer of cells $c$ at some node of the decomposition are being updated by pointing to the topmost element in the priority queue of its children.
 This chaining materializes the answers for the particular bag that can be reused.